 Where is the Gangotri glacier located?

-Tributaries of Ganges from the north: Yamuna, Ramganga, Karnali (Ghaghra), Tapti, Gandak, Kosi.
+Tributaries of the Ganges from the north: Yamuna, Ramganga, Karnali (Ghaghra), Tapti, Gandak, Kosi.

-Tributaries of Ganges from the South: Chambal, Son, Betwa, Ken, Southern Tons.
+Tributaries of the Ganges from the South: Chambal, Son, Betwa, Ken, Southern Tons.

 Some more facts about River Ganga